Sweden in July: Exploring the Land of the Midnight Sun

 What are some local foods to try in Sweden in July?

 Enjoy traditional Swedish dishes such as meatballs, gravlax (cured salmon), and pickled herring.
-July is also a great time to sample Swedish strawberries and other fresh summer produce, as well as traditional pastries like kanelbullar (cinnamon buns).
-Indulge in savory Swedish cuisine with food tours when you visit Sweden in July.
+July is also a great time to sample Swedish strawberries, other fresh summer produce, and traditional pastries like kanelbullar (cinnamon buns).
+Indulge in savory Swedish cuisine with a 4-hour Nordic food tour in Stockholm when you visit Sweden in July.

 How can I make the most of the long daylight hours in Sweden in July?